viadeo/kasper-framework/doc/Auto-exposition.rst

 TypeAdapters
 ++++++++++++
 Internally Kasper exposition layer uses what we call TypeAdapters, they allow to work parse/build queries from java types.
 By default we provide a set of such adapters for most common types (primitives, dates, etc).
-But you might need to define a custom TypeAdapter for types we do not handle yet (or just open an issue if it is a standard type).
+But you might need to define a custom TypeAdapter for types we do not handle yet (or just open an issue if it is a standard type so we add it).

-Lets start with a bit harder one, suppose you want to support URIs:
+Suppose you want to support URIs but there is no default adapter for this type:

 .. code-block:: java